GreptimeTeam/docs/docs/getting-started/overview.md

 The Dashboard is embedded into GreptimeDB's binary since GreptimeDB v0.2.0.
 After [starting GreptimeDB](#install-greptimedb), the dashboard can be visited via HTTP endpoint `http://localhost:4000/dashboard`.
 The current version of the dashboard supports MySQL and Python queries, with support for PromQL coming soon.

 Write SQL into the command text, then click `Run All`.
-We'll got all data in system_metrics table.
+We'll get all data in the system_metrics table.

 ```
 SELECT * FROM system_metrics;